Information and communications technology.

 - internet gateway services to eight departments and agencies

-- a range of information data exchange programs
+- information and data exchange programs

 - online capability for:

-- the Higher Education Contribution Scheme Reimbursement Scheme Program
+- the Higher Education Contribution Scheme Reimbursement Scheme

 - ICT components and technical operational support, including:

-- components of the My Health record system
+- components of the My Health Record system

-- the National Authentication Service for Health which enables secure electronic communications across the health sector
+- the National Authentication Service for Health, which enables secure electronic communications across the health sector

 - authentication and digital services for users of myGov